 Amalfi Coast Travel Tips

 The Amalfi Coast is best explored by car or scooter, but there are plenty of other options.
 If you don’t want to drive yourself, you can hire a driver or take a bus tour from Naples.
 The hours of winding seaside roads are unforgettable!
 And it is easy to plan with google maps.
 So it is an adventure that doesn’t take much time to plan.
+And you can come from anywhere in Italy.
+From the Northwest area of Florence.
+Or the southern part of Italy.

 The best way to see all that the Amalfi offers is with your vehicle (or maybe two!) so you can stop when and where you like.
 Renting a car in Sorrento can be expensive, so try booking through a company like Auto Europe and search for last-minute deals.